ory/sdk/clients/kratos/dotnet/docs/PublicApi.md

 Initialize Browser-Based Logout User Flow

 This endpoint initializes a logout flow.  > This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
 On successful logout, the browser will be redirected (HTTP 302 Found) to the `return_to` parameter of the initial request or fall back to `urls.default_return_to`.
-More information can be found at [ORY Kratos User Logout Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-logout).
+More information can be found at [Ory Kratos User Logout Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-logout).

 ### Example
 ```csharp